Leong1230/Deep-Learning-in-Medical-Application-/README.md

 # Medical Image Dataset
-Please respect all usage restrictions for any of the data listed here.
+Please respect all usage restrictions for any of the data and resources listed here.
 -------------------------------------------------------------------------
 [det.] 💨 Detection (Localization)
 [seg.] 💨 Segmentation